wix-incubator/wix-developers-example-apps/product-of-the-day/guides/07-webhooks.md

 ## In this step you will:
  * Find the right webhook at the [Wix API Documentation Site][wix-docs]
- * Add a [webhook] to your app at the [Wix Developer Center][wix-dev-center] which allow us to get a callback to our server when a site visitor write a message in the chat.
+ * Add a [webhook] to your app at the [Wix Developer Center][wix-dev-center] This lets us get a callback to our server when a site visitor writes a message in the chat.
+ * Replace the webhook public key in the .env file

 ## Find the right webhook
 - Go to Message Sent To Business Webhook [wix-api-chat-webhook] and read about how to get a callback webhook on every new message from site visitors in the Wix Chat widget.